 Admittedly, Virginia courts never sentenced one hundred percent of convicted delinquents to its reformatories.
 The State Board of Charities and Corrections, the oversight organization responsible for Virginia’s reform institutions, usually reported to the Governor that an average of seventy-five percent of all convicted delinquents were either paroled or fined and released.
 They usually accompanied this statistic with an appeal for more parole officers across the state, so separating the politicking from the reality remains difficult.
 Juvenile courts and their records are notoriously spotty in Virginia.
 Counties and cities were encouraged to adhere to “juvenile court ideas,” but in 1918, only Richmond and Norfolk had a sitting juvenile court.
 Most delinquents convicted during the war years were tried before a recurring special session of the local police court.
 While the State Board of Charities and Corrections did require these courts to report on the number of children tried, details about these cases and their disposition are inconsistent from court to court and from year to year.
 In 1918, Norfolk reported only that they saw 608 juvenile cases.
 It provided no breakdown of the charges or disposition of them.
 By 1919, the Norfolk juvenile court began reporting more details.
 Out of 769 juvenile cases in that year, white girls were charged predominantly with “incorrigibility,” a purposefully vague charge that could include everything from refusing to listen to a parent to crimes against morality.
 Conversely, the vast majority of African American girls were charged with assault.
 Regardless of the charge, the majority of these girls were dismissed or paroled.12

 Between 1915 and 1918, both schools averaged an admittance rate of 20 girls per year.
 Between 1919 and 1925, Bon Air averaged 59 admits per year, almost three times as many as the years prior.
 Peake’s Turnout averaged 38 admits per year, nearly double the rate it had been prior to the war.
 It is important to note that these reform schools admitted, paroled, transferred, or discharged inmates on a rolling basis.
 Most inmates stayed in residence for at least 18 months before parole; some were transferred earlier.
 This means that the actual capacity at each school remained constant while the admittance numbers would fluctuate pending available beds.
 Evidence suggests that both schools used the war-time grants to improve upon their physical plants and add more cottages.
-At Bon Air administrators repaired their existing dormitories and offices, built a new cottage, and for the first time, lit their facility with electric lights.13 At Peake’s Turnout, the staff contracted the construction of two new cottages and made other much-needed improvements.14 These construction projects increased their capacity, which ultimately allowed them accept and support more girls.
+At Bon Air administrators repaired their existing dormitories and offices, built a new cottage, and for the first time, lit their facility with electric lights.13 At Peake’s Turnout, the staff contracted the construction of two new cottages and made other much-needed improvements.14 These construction projects increased their capacity, which ultimately allowed them accept and support more girls, a trend that continued until well into the 1930s.
 In 1917, both Bon Air and Peake’s Turnout reported a maximum capacity of 50 inmates.
 In 1921, they reported a capacity of 95 inmates and 80 inmates, respectively.
 By 1921, Bon Air also boasted 50 more acres than it did before the war.15

 Observations and Conclusions